7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week04_predicting_words/README.md

 ##### Work

-I have no idea!
-Right?
-Left?
-Parameters?
-I guessed left.
-This was incorrect.
+This is essentially like asking what takes more memory, the trigram model, or Yoshua Bengio's model given those specific tunings.

+I'm a little unclear about the definition of parameters here.
+Does parameters mean total inputs in the system?
+If there are 10k words, then there should be \(10^3\)^3 trigrams from which to produce the probability.

 **Explanation**: _The network on the left as 3nd + 3dk + nk parameters which comes out to 1,330,000,000 while the network on the right has 30,000,000,000 parameters, an order of magnitude more.
 One advantage of the neural representation is that we can get much more compact representations of our data while still making good predictions._

-Where is the network on the right?
-There is only one network that I can see!
-Going back and reading the description, I can see they described the network on the left and right in the problem description.
-I need to pay more attention to the description of the problem.
+**Follow Up**: Where does the 30,000,000,000 come from?

 ### The Problem With 100k Output Words

+One problem with having a big softmax output layer is that you might have 100,000 different output weights.

+There are various tenses of words, plural is different word than regular world.

-* Each unit layer A above has 100k outgoing weights
+As each unit in last hidden layer of net might have 100k outgoing weights.

-  * so can't afford to have many hidden units
+* Then we have danger of overfitting.
-    * unless we have huge num training cases
+  * unless we are google and have huge number of training cases.
-      * _why?_
-  * We could make the last hidden layer small, but then it's hard to get the 100k probabilities correct; small probabilities are often important
+* We could make the last hidden layer small, but then it's hard to get the 100k probabilities correct
+  * small probabilities are often important.

 ## 4e - Dealing With Many Possible Outputs In Neuro-Probab.
 Lang.
 Models

 Someone on the board recommended reading [Minih and Hinton, 2009](http://www.cs.toronto.edu/~hinton/absps/andriytree.pdf) for this part of the lecture

+### Avoiding having 100k different output units: Way 1

 ### Serial Architecture

 ![](/assets/4e-serial-arch-for-word-discovery.png)Trying to predict next word or middle word of string of words.

+The candidate's word index is used as part of the context sometimes and as a context later.

 Put the candidate in with the its context words as before.